repalash/threepipe/README.md

   - [VirtualCamerasPlugin](#virtualcamerasplugin) - Add support for rendering virtual cameras before the main one every frame.
   - [EditorViewWidgetPlugin](#editorviewwidgetplugin) - Adds an interactive ViewHelper/AxisHelper that syncs with the main camera.
   - [Object3DWidgetsPlugin](#object3dwidgetsplugin) - Automatically create light and camera helpers/gizmos when they are added to the scene.
-  - [Object3DGeneratorPlugin](#object3dwidgetsplugin) - Provides UI and API to create scene objecs like lights, cameras, meshes, etc.
+  - [Object3DGeneratorPlugin](#object3dwidgetsplugin) - Provides UI and API to create scene objects like lights, cameras, meshes, etc.
+  - [DeviceOrientationControlsPlugin](#deviceorientationcontrolsplugin) - Adds a controlsMode to the mainCamera for device orientation controls(gyroscope rotation control).
+  - [PointerLockControlsPlugin](#pointerlockcontrolsplugin) - Adds a controlsMode to the mainCamera for pointer lock controls.
+  - [ThreeFirstPersonControlsPlugin](#threefirstpersoncontrolsplugin) - Adds a controlsMode to the mainCamera for first person controls from threejs.
   - [Rhino3dmLoadPlugin](#rhino3dmloadplugin) - Add support for loading .3dm files
   - [PLYLoadPlugin](#plyloadplugin) - Add support for loading .ply files
   - [STLLoadPlugin](#stlloadplugin) - Add support for loading .stl files